kneely/note-macros/README.md

 You theoretically could also use this with other Note Taking solutions with vscode.

+# Installation

+To install search note-macros in vscode or head to [note-macros](https://marketplace.visualstudio.com/items?itemName=NeelyInnovations.note-macros)

 # Features

 This extension was heavily inspired by Jeff Hykin's [macro-commander](https://github.com/jeff-hykin/macro-commander).
 In addition to the functionality mentioned below you are able to use macro-commander's [functionality](https://github.com/jeff-hykin/macro-commander#what-are-some-macro-examples).